danielrd6/ifscube/docs/oned_fit.rst

 Here, and in all subsequent examples, we will use the data available in the ifscube/examples directory.
-The above command specifies the configuration file with the {\bf -c} option.
-If you want to know more about the command line options of linefit just execute it with the {\bf -h} option, and a help page will be printed.
+The above command specifies the configuration file with the **-c** option.
+If you want to know more about the command line options of linefit just execute it with the **-h** option, and a help page will be printed.

-The configuration file halpha.cfg, present in the examples directory, showcases the syntax and some of the possibilities of {\sc specfit}.
+The configuration file halpha.cfg, present in the examples directory, showcases the syntax and some of the possibilities of :func:`specfit`.
 The reader is strongly encouraged to start with that file and modify it for her/his fits.

 Configuration file
 ============================================================

-The configuration file for *specfit* follows the formalism of typical {\it .ini} files, with sections defined by strings within brackets and parameter as strings followed by *:* or *=* and the corresponding value.
-Comments are possible, and are declared by either a {\bf \#} or a {\bf ;}.
+The configuration file for :func:`specfit` follows the formalism of typical *.ini* files, with sections defined by strings within brackets and parameter as strings followed by *:* or *=* and the corresponding value.
+Comments are possible, and are declared by either a **#** or a **;**.
 In the following subsections each section of the configuration file will be discussed in more detail.
 Boolean options, such as fit\_continuum and overwrite take 'yes' or 'no' as values.